AbhishekAutomationTest/TrustWalletAppiumWithKotlin/readme.md

 | Web-Extension Automation | Selenium | Jest | Typescript | Since Selenium is most popular tool for web-extension. |
 | Android Mobile-App Automation | Appium | testNG | Kotlin | Since Appium is most popular tool for Android App Automation.
 I created using kotlin because javascript needed an experience with webdriverio which I don't have much yet. |

+#### Features of Framework:
+- It follows Page Object Model DesignPattern
+- All objects are lazily initialized using page factory
+- Framework has explicit & implicit wait conditions to wait for either elements to be located or expected condition to be matched to increase the stability.

 ### Test Result:

 ![img.png](img.png)